 These bees generally nest in the ground,

 often in paths or lawns, and some of the lawn nesting species nest communally.

 The entrance to their burrows are often marked by a small mound of excavated soil (see right.
 These bees are good pollinators of economically important plants such as fruit

 trees and alfalfa.
 In reasonable numbers these bees won't harm your lawn.

 There are about 100 species of mining bee in Britain, most resemble honey bees, but are smaller in size.
 Their burrows can be 60 cm deep.
 The clump of pollen takes the mother bee 6 - 7 journeys to gather.
 And each load is around half her body weight.
 Once the pollen clump is the right size she lays an egg on it.

-The photograph on the left was taken in north-eastern France at the end of summer.
+The photograph below was taken in north-eastern France at the end of summer.
 It shows a number of nests made by mining bees, probably Colletes sp.